zailfyer/Icarus_Mods/README.md

 * Bulwark has 4 modual slots and water slot added

 # Zailfyers Exotics Extraction
+* Exotics extract base 15s
-* exotics and Red exotics extract base 15
+* Red Exotics extract 10s
 * workshop drill has 66% drill speed
 * workshop power source has more power
-* spirit walk has between 3 and 6 exotic nodes
 * Organic Clenser prosseses exotics faster
 * Strange Plants produce seeds when planted
 * planted Strange Plants have less fatigue
 * Strange Plants in the wild can yieald more exotics
-* Tomatos and Potatos harvested in the wild have a 1% chance to produce Red Exsotic Plant seeds
+* Tomatos and Potatos harvested in the wild have a small chance to produce Red Exsotic Plant seeds

 # Zailfyers Energy Prodcution
 * Biofule Generator produces 7500